shareonthelove/Comp-CIT496CloudBenchmarks/README.md

 # Comp-CIT496CloudBenchmarks

-These Benchmarks are designated to test EC2/ECS, Litespeed, & NginX servers with Apache Benchmarks.
+These Benchmarks are designated to test EC2/ECS, Litespeed, & NginX servers with Apache Benchmark.

 Benchmark 1:
   Outputs "Hello World"